RADAR-base/RADAR-Appserver/README.md

 5. The build will need to create a logs directory.
 The default path is `/usr/local/var/lib/radar/appserver/logs`.
 Either create the directory there using `sudo mkdir -p /usr/local/var/lib/radar/appserver/logs` followed by `sudo chown $USER /usr/local/var/lib/radar/appserver/logs` or change logs file directory in `src/main/resources/logback-spring.xml` to local log directory like `<property name="LOGS" value="logs" />`

-6. You need to configure adminSDK now.
-Follow the official Firebase [documentation](https://firebase.google.com/docs/admin/setup#initialize-sdk) till you setup the enviroment variable.
+6. There are 2 ways to communicate with the Firebase Cloud Messaging- XMPP and Admin SDK.
+At least one of these needs to be configured.
+To configure these, please look at the [FCM section](#fcm).

 7. To run the build on mac or linux, run the below -
    ```bash